BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Cougars have covered the spread once this season when favored by 5.5 points or more (in three chances).

-- BYU's games this year have hit the over on one of five set point totals (20%).
+- BYU's games this year have gone over the point total one time in five opportunities (20%).

 - When BYU records more than 22.8 points, it is 3-2 against the spread and 5-0 overall.

-- The Cougars have two giveaways this season, while the Broncos have 12 takeaways .
+- The Cougars have turned the ball over two times this season, 10 fewer than the Broncos have forced (12).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.